White-rafting in Catalonia….in September…how hard could it be?

 The Noguera Pallaresa turned to class 3 rapids.
 A bit more adventure, but still a blast.
 Everyone is still smiling!:

-I was even up for the challenge of paddling with my eyes closed:
+What an ambitious adrenaline seeker I was that day that I was even up for the challenge of paddling with my eyes closed:

 Things started getting really adventurous in the brief, but powerful class 4 rapids.
 For the first time, I started thinking that it would actually be possible to get thrown out…